AiJared/Python-RoadMap/OOP/OOP_Readme.md

 ### Encapsulation

 By convention, a single leading underscore in the name of a data member, such as **_balance** implies that it is intended as **nonpublic**.
 Users of a class should not dirrectly access such members.

+As a general rule, we will treat all data members as nonpublic.
+This allows us to better enforce a consistent state for all instances.
+We can provide accessors, such as get_balance, to provide a user of our class **read-only** access to a trait.
+If we wish to allow the user to change the state, we can provide appropriate update methods.
+In the context of data structures, encapsulating the internal representation allows us greater flexibility to redesign the way a class works, perhaps to improve the efficiency of the structure.